blondie101010/BRAIN/README.md

 ## Cleanup logic

-In its regular operation, a Link node will check if an underlying Condition node is useless.
-For now, it only verifies if a Condition always points to the same child Link.
+In its regular operation, a Link node will check if an underlying Condition node is useless or has a bad rating to avoid clogging the chains for nothing.

 ## Upgrade process